MatinaDataEngineer/DSTI-AWS/MNIST_WebApp.md

 ### Step 2: Save the model and deploy it on the Application Server (**Backend**) which is a **private** Ubuntu EC2 Instance.
 >*We will use Flask which uses Python, which is an equivalent of NodeJS which uses JavaScript. (the deployable file should be a new keras_flask.py) The saved model is the file: http://18.205.163.6:8888/edit/AWS_Tutorials/MNIST/cnn-mnist*

 1. Launch a private Ubuntu EC2 Instance
 	1. Go to EC2 Service, to Instances screen and click on "Launch Instance" button
 	2. Select **Ubuntu Server 18.04 LTS (HVM), SSD Volume Type**
 	3. Instance Type: use free tier t2.micro (we will upgrade it later, before training the model)
 	4. VPC: **VPC_A19P1**
 	5. Subnet: **PrivateSubnet1_A19P1**
 	6. Auto-assign IP: **disable**(it is the backend)
 	7. Storage: **16 GB**
 	8. Tag: Name **AI_Backend**
 	9. New Security Group: SG_AI_Backend with 1 Inbound rule:
-			i.
-All traffic from the security group of the Jump Box (Bastion Server): SG_JB_A19P1
+		1. All traffic from the security group of the Jump Box (Bastion Server): SG_JB_A19P1
 	10. Click on Launch Instance (using an existing key pair e.g. A19_Project1.pem)
 	11. Note the private IP: 11.80.3.156

 2. Connect with ssh to the AI_Backend over the Jump Box (Bastion Server), which needs to have also a copy of the pem key.
 	```sh
 	# connect to the JB
 	ssh -i Downloads/"A19_Project1.pem" ec2-user@18.234.101.88